Copy-and-paste this spec into your AI

 Memelang v7

 Memelang is an AI-optimized language for querying structured data, knowledge graphs, and retrieval-augmented generation pipelines.
+See GitHub Python interpreter.

 Memes

-Example Memes
+Example Stored Memes

 m=100 actor="Mark Hamill" role="Luke Skywalker" movie="Star Wars" rating=4.5;